 - More modern: Reflects 2 years and 7 months of technical progress since the RX100 III launch.

 If the count of relative strengths (bullet points above) is taken as a measure, the RX100 III emerges as the winner of the contest (8 : 5 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the RX100 III or the G9X Mark II.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G9 X Mark II«||-||75/100||4.5/5||4.5/5||4.5/5||Jan 2017||529|